bruhryan10/Project-Dino/README.md

-This branch is all the progress that was done within the two week time period The main branch has various changes made after
+This branch is all the progress that was done within the two week time period.

+The main branch has various changes made after